StarPlayrX/bigmac/README.md

 5.  set boot-args to `-no_compat_check amfi_get_out_of_my_way=1 -v` or  `-no_compat_check -v`
 6. open the macOS Big Sur installer.app
 7. select your newly erased JHFS+ disk.
-8. Big Sur 11.0.1 RC2 and later will reboot about 3 times
+8. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times
-9. once you see unsupported CPU you can kill it on the 4th boot.
+9. on the 4th or 5th reboot, once you see unsupported CPU it (this repeats endlessly on Mac Pro 3,1)

 ## Post Install